jduimovich/graphtuitous/README.md

 # Graphtuitous

-Graphtuitous is demo application that uses graphs, a simple service with compute to demonstrate e2e development, innerloop and outerloop.
+Graphtuitous is demo application that uses gratuitious graphs to demonstrate a simple service to demonstrate e2e development, innerloop and outerloop.
+The service can be scaled, compute altered to demonstrate performance issues, and graph colours will allow visual confirmation of changes.

 ![Gratuitous Graphs](graphtuitous.png)